-A small group of academically exceptional high school graduates may be offered contingent admission to the professional division of the Pharm.D. or the B.S.P.S. programs.
-Automatic admission to the P1 year of the curriculum will be contingent on successful completion of the first and second preprofessional years, while completing specific standards.
+A small group of academically exceptional high school graduates may be offered contingent admission to the professional division of the Pharm.D. or the bachelor of science in pharmaceutical sciences programs.
+Automatic admission to the P1 year of the curriculum will be contingent on successful completion of the first and second preprofessional years, while maintaining specific scholastic standards.